AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-events-messages/01-event-grid-events-to-endpoint.md

 1. Press **ctrl+s** to save the file, then **ctrl+q** to exit the editor.

 ### Task 7: Sign into Azure and run the app

+In this task, you will authenticate with Azure in Cloud Shell and run the console application to send an event to your subscribed endpoint.

 1. In the cloud shell command-line pane, enter the following command to sign into Azure.